vishnu-g97/machine_learning/README.md

-#All codes in the repository are copy left
+#All codes in the repository are copy left, Please feel free to comment, fork, suggest changes in the codes